- Find meetings near you

 Letting Go

-For some, giving up trying to fix your problems on your own is a difficult decision.
-Alcohol use disorder can be accompanied by feelings of isolation, unworthiness, and a negative sense of self.
-You may feel a sense of shame, guilt, or failure because you have not yet become sober through sheer force of will or you may alternate between downplaying the problem and feeling overwhelmed, helpless, or even scared of the potential consequences of continued alcohol misuse.
+You may feel a sense of shame, guilt, or failure because you have not yet become sober through sheer force of will.
+You may alternate between downplaying the problem and feeling overwhelmed, helpless, or even scared of the potential consequences of continued alcohol misuse.

 Call 800-839-1686 Toll Free.
 Privacy Guaranteed.
 No Commitment.

-While AA is not formal addiction treatment and cannot replace clinical or therapeutic services, AA offers various meeting types, programs, and literature resources that are intended to help individuals with alcohol addiction.
 The 12 Steps of AA is one of the most common AA programs.
 In the 12 Steps and other AA materials, you will be encouraged to connect with your higher power.
 This higher power is often referred to as “God” in AA materials.
-2

 Letting God (Or Your Higher Power)

 You may hear “God” used a lot in Alcoholics Anonymous meetings and quotes like “Let go and let God.”
 However, it is a myth that “God” refers to a Christian god only.
-That’s why many choose to replace “God” with “higher power.”3 While the founders of AA identified as Christian and connected with the Christian god as their higher power, AA is an areligious organization today.
-For a Christ-centered experience, you may find Celebrate Recovery meetings meaningful.
+That’s why many choose to replace “God” with “higher power.”

-You may also spend more time on other recovery-focused activities as you come to understand that this serves your goal of long-term recovery and the hopeful, happy, and loving future your higher power would choose for you.
-Connecting with your higher power may lead to attending therapy or relapse prevention classes more consistently, volunteering through AA, attentively following your medication plan, better following the rules of your sober living home, and so on.
-These changes may feel less “spiritual” than prayer or meditation but serve the same goal.
+Connecting with your higher power might mean attending therapy or relapse prevention classes more consistently, volunteering through AA, attentively following your medication plan, better following the rules of your sober living home, and so on.
+These changes may feel less “spiritual” than prayer or meditation, but serve the same goal.

 You may find that giving some control to your addiction treatment care team, AA sponsor, trusted sober loved ones, case manager, or other people who have your recovery in mind is also a form of “letting God.”